weiping-playnext/Zenject/Documentation/MemoryPools.md

 In this case, the pool is accessed directly as a static member of the `Foo` class.
 This approach can be useful for objects that do not have dependencies, or for cases where you don't want to bother with always needing to install it everywhere.
 However, something to be aware of is that unlike with normal memory pools, the objects in the pool will remain in memory even after changing scenes, unless the pool is cleared manually by calling `Foo.Pool.Clear`.

-You can also use the Dispose Pattern for this approach as well.
+Once again you can also use the `Dispose` Pattern for this approach as well.
 For example:

 ```csharp
 public class Foo : IDisposable